tapaswipasupuleti/databricks-training/Week1/Day1/README.md

 *Topics Practiced*

-SELECT
+SELECT,
-WHERE
+WHERE,
-ORDER BY
+ORDER BY,
-GROUP BY
+GROUP BY,

 **Platform Used**